 One of the most important aspects of farm and landscape design is understanding and characterizing spatial variability of environmental variables.
-Soil properties, water table level, yields are often highly spatially heterogeneous.
+Soil properties, water table level, and yields are often highly spatially heterogeneous.
 In this way, designing a precision irrigation system or a water management system requires information on how soil properties and water availability changes spatially.
 Therefore, producing maps of environmental variables is primordial for water, soil and crop management for those involved in the fam and landscape design.
-The focus of this course is to provide necessary information for mapping and characterizing environmental variables using the open-source software R.
+The focus of this course is to provide the necessary information for mapping and characterizing environmental variables using the open-source software R.

-R software is one of the most used software for data analysis and data sciences long with Python.
+R software is one of the most used software for data analysis and data sciences along with Python.
 R is a language and environment for statistical computing and graphics.
-One of R's strengths is the ease with which well-designed publication-quality plots can be produced, including mathematical symbols and formulae where needed.
+One of R’s strengths is the ease with which well-designed publication-quality plots can be produced, including mathematical symbols and formulae where needed.
 This training course teaches using R to characterize spatial variability and create maps.
 During the course, the concepts of spatial characterization will be highlighted through several simple and practical examples using real datasets available for students.

 - Spatial variability